brandonmartinez/mm-gulp-grunt-webpack-comparison/README.md

 ## init and Configure

-Install the webpack and webpack file-loader NPM package into our local project:
+Install the webpack and html-webpack-plugin NPM package into our local project:

-`npm install webpack file-loader --save-dev`
+`yarn add webpack --dev`

 Setup the basic webpack.config.js used to configure Gulp tasks: